 Even though the Sandwich screen offers better airflow you can still choose to draw slowly and get a thick hit.
 You can also choose to rip it.
 You’re no longer limited by the screen.

 But… With better airflow also comes a temperature drop.
 I help the Pax 2 along by turning the temperature up when I want to really rip it, this way I can enjoy the added airflow and still get the performance I expect.
 One oven load doesn’t last too long when I do it like that.
 But it’s great for filling up a waterpipe with cloudy vapor when using the Pax 2 with the water pipe adapter.

 The other half of the Pax 2 Sandwich is called the Pax 2 Pusher (pictured above).
 Just like the Pax before it, the Pax 2 works best when the herbs are packed together.

-Until the Pusher came along, your options were full tight pack, or partial loose pack.
-Now we have the options of a spacer that is placed on top of your herbs before you put the oven lid on.
+Until the Pusher came along, your options were full tight pack or partial loose pack.
+Now we have the option of a spacer that is placed on top of your herbs before you put the oven lid on.
 With the Pusher in place, the herbs are pressed down into a little brick (not too tight) between the pusher and the screen.

 Before I forget to mention, the Pax 2 Sandwich gets HOT while in use.
 I’d like to think that’s implied, but I dumped a hot screen into my hand after the first trial run.
 Not going to make that mistake again.

-Using the full Pax 2 Sandwich I’ve been taking these small sessions that lasts about four hits before the oven is toasted.
-Originally I expected to prefer the higher temperatures with these micro sessions, but the first and second temperature give great results.
+Using the full Pax 2 Sandwich I’ve been taking these small sessions that last about four hits before the oven is toasted.
+Originally I expected to prefer the higher temperatures with these micro sessions, but the first and second temperatures give great results.